codeway3/ChronoRetrace/README.md

 - ✨ Enhanced performance monitoring and caching
 - 🔒 Improved security with JWT authentication
 - 📊 Advanced analytics and backtesting features
+- 🔄 WebSocket real-time data streaming with auto-reconnection and heartbeat monitoring
 - 🐳 Docker and Kubernetes deployment support
 - 🎨 Modern React UI with responsive design